cconejov/academic-kickstart-1/content/post/ds_skill_set/index.md

 #   Otherwise, set `projects = []`.
 projects: []
 ---
 On the Internet, you can find a lot of definitions of data science.
-My preferred description of this science I founded in the Harvard Data Science Review (HDSR).
+My preferred description of this science I founded it in the Harvard Data Science Review (HDSR).
 Rafael A. Irizarry defines data science as _"an umbrella term to describe the entire complex and multistep processes used to extract value from data"_ (Irizarry, 2020).
 Following this definition, a strong data scientist require to have expertise in the following areas (Diesinger, 2016):

 * Technical skills.
 * Analytical skills.